bbauska/TUMx-DWAPNx/README.md

 important for the style of the class, but also because we are selecting any node element here, so any element with the class node.

-So, it&apos;s not just for the styling the CSS, but it&apos;s also a label.
+It&apos;s not just for the styling the CSS, but it&apos;s also a label.
 Then, because, these nodes are circles and the circle is a defined SVG element that needs another attribute, and this attribute is the radius of the circle we want to have and this one is actually defined by the r